cmeesters/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

     - Which is the software to log in? (putty, mobaxterm, powershell or plain ssh via Linux - or a terminal on demand)
     - Is 2FA enforced?
 If so: How?
     - ssh-keys - are they to be prepared?
-    - Does the site require course accounts?
+    - Does the site use course accounts?
     - Is it possible to do paired programming?

 - Cluster Specialties